kubernetes/enhancements/keps/sig-apps/2804-consolidate-workload-controllers-status/README.md

 -->

 - Modifying the existing states of deployment controller
-- Changing the definition of States
+- Changing the definition of statuses
 - Introduce new api for existing conditions
-- To properly implement Progressing condition, `.spec.progressDeadlineSeconds` field has to be introduced in DaemonSet and StatefulSet to describe the time when the controllers should declare the workload as `failed`.
+- To properly implement Progressing condition. `.spec.progressDeadlineSeconds` field has to be introduced as part of an additional KEP in
+  DaemonSet and StatefulSet to describe the time when the controllers should declare the workload as `failed`.
+- consider adding Conditions field to CronJob

 ## Proposal